Leilani Kai: All Japan Women's Pro Wrestling (1980–1986)

 On 17 May 1980 Kai wrestled her first match for AJW in a 6-woman tag team match, teaming with Joyce Grable and Mami Kumano in a no contest against Ayumi Hori, Jackie Sato and Lucy Kayama.
 Kai's first singles match for the promotion saw her face Mami Kumano which ended in a double count out.
 Kai wrestled for AJW until June 1980, sometimes wrestling for 8 to 9 days in a row.
-She returned to the promotion briefly in February of 1981 before debuting for the World Wrestling Federation in March of 1981.
+She returned to the promotion briefly in February 1981 before debuting for the World Wrestling Federation in March 1981.

-Kai made sporadic returns between the years of 1982–1984, including appearing on the 14 June 1982 episode, where she returned to the company teaming with Devil Masami and Wild Kazuki defeating the team of Lioness Asuka, Mimi Hagiwara and Yukari Omori.
+Kai made sporadic returns to Japan between the years of 1982–1984, including appearing on the 14 June 1982 episode, where she returned to the company teaming with Devil Masami and Wild Kazuki defeating the team of Lioness Asuka, Mimi Hagiwara and Yukari Omori.
 In 1984 she briefly returned once again to the company, defeating Itsuki Yamazaki in a singles match and forming a tag team with Devil Masami.
 In August 1986 Kai defeated Japanese wrestling legend Chigusa Nagayo winning the All Japan Women's Pro Wrestling's All Pacific Championship in an infamously brutal match.
-She lost the title back to Nagayo in a April 1987 rematch.
+She lost the title back to Nagayo in an April 1987 rematch.
 Kai and Nagayo's matches are known for being ahead of their time, being noted as wrestling classics.
 Kai was one of only four American women to hold the All Pacific Championship, alongside Jane O'Brien, Judy Martin and Reggie Bennett, her 249-day reign with the championship was the eighth longest reign in the championships history.
+Kai has been regarded as one of the greatest female wrestlers of the 80s.